mortii/anki-morphs/docs/src/user_guide/usage/reviewing-cards.md

 any sentence that’s truly 1T
 shouldn’t be difficult to understand.

 Whenever this happens its best to either [find a better card](reviewing-cards.md#finding-a-better-card) or suspend/delete the card and move on.
-The whole point of MorphMan is to help you make fast progress by collecting low hanging fruit.
+The whole point of AnkiMorphs is to help you make fast progress by collecting low hanging fruit.
 If you spend time mulling over things that are above your level, you’re defeating the purpose of the add-on.